 Assemble the chassis, the fighting compartment.
 The joining of parts is no problem at all.

 The suspension parts contain only three parts and assembling is easy.
 Now I’m building the sprocket wheels and tracker rollers, etc.

 Before doing the Zimmerit coating, assembling is like this photo is best.
-I think many glued parts make difficult to work coating.
+I think many glued parts make it difficult to work coating.

 There are several kinds of similar caterpillar parts, and the curve condition seems to be delicately different each.
-I wrote a number in the backside of the caterpillar before separating it because I was not confused.
+I wrote a number on the backside of the caterpillar before separating it because I was not confused.

 If I’m following the manual, a caterpillar tread goes one piece too much, and I removed it one piece so it’s too short.
 When I checked the connection is not a good fit, when it was corrected, I could wind tight by the number as shown in the instructions.

-First of all, starting from the area seems not too hard, to be covered Zimmerit coating.
+First of all, starting from the area seems not too hard, to be covered with Zimmerit coating.
 By using the WAVE Epoxy Putty, continue little by little.

 I used the coating rollers for a base.
 I carved the small part with the metal spatula and shaping plastic runners properly.